grippy/node-multivariate/README.md

 # Bot Filtering

-Both page and funnel testing allow for the removal of bots from the testing cycle.
+Both page and funnel testing allow for the removal of bots from the test flow(s).
-See app/crawlers.js for the list of basic user agent regex expressions.
+See 'app/crawlers.js' for the list of basic user agent regex expressions.
 To filter by user agent, just pass it along with the page or funnel test request.

 # Example